dji-sdk/Mobile-SDK-Doc/source/cn/introduction/ux_sdk_introduction.md

 All UI elements can simply be included in an application without extra maintenance.
 They are already tied to the DJI Mobile SDK, and will start updating themselves after instantiation.

-The [Android](http://developer.dji.com/api-reference/android-uilib-api/index.html) and [iOS](http://developer.dji.com/api-reference/ios-uilib-api/index.html) UI Library API reference has the complete list of UI elements available.
+The [Android](http://developer.dji.com/api-reference/android-uilib-api/index.html) and [iOS](http://developer.dji.com/api-reference/ios-uilib-api/index.html) UX SDK API reference has the complete list of UI elements available.

 ## Widget

-A widget is the simplest component of the UI Library.
+A widget is the simplest component of the UX SDK.
 It typically represents a simple state element or gives a simple control.
 Some examples of widgets include:
 <html>
 <table class="table-pictures">
 <tbody>